vvzen/pyside2-qml-examples/README.md

 ![publisher-app/publisher-app.png](publisher-app/publisher-app.png)

 ## launcher-app
-An example of a application launcher where updating a dropdown causes the update of the others.
-Uses a reusable `ContextDropDown` qml component that works with a standard `ListModel` but has a customized delegate to add whatever pizzazz we want to add to render it.
+An example of an application launcher where updating a dropdown menu causes the update of the others.
+Uses a reusable `ContextDropDown` qml component that works with a standard `ListModel` with a custom delegate.

 ![launcher-app/launcher-app.png](launcher-app/launcher-app.png)